symforce-org/symforce/README.md

     return geo.V1((pose_b.t - pose_a.t).norm(epsilon=epsilon) - dist)
 ```

-Now we can create factor objects from the residual functions and a set of keys.
-The keys are named strings for the function arguments, which will be accessed by name from a `Values` class we later instantiate with numerical quantities.
+Now we can create [`Factor`](https://symforce-6d87c842-22de-4727-863b-e556dcc9093b.vercel.app/docs/api/symforce.opt.factor.html) objects from the residual functions and a set of keys.
+The keys are named strings for the function arguments, which will be accessed by name from a [`Values`](https://symforce-6d87c842-22de-4727-863b-e556dcc9093b.vercel.app/docs/api/symforce.values.values.html) class we later instantiate with numerical quantities.

 ```python
 num_poses = 3